-Sound in film has had a shorter history than cinematography, with commercial films being mostly silent, save for a soundtrack, for several years before the use of dialogue.
-Thomas Edison experimented with sound and picture together as early as 1885, around forty years before audio in film would become commercially viable.
-Audiences were entertained by silent film for years, through the 1920’s, with orchestral or piano accompanying the images on screen.
 Audiences were content, but film studios were hard at work.
-American companies such as Warner Bros. and RCA formed Vitaphone, which produced the first sound system to work alongside film.
+American companies such as Warner Bros. and RCA formed Vitaphone, which produced the first sound system to work alongside the film.
 It worked by hooking a large phonograph on a disc to the film projector using leather straps.
-It was eventually replaced by celluloid prepared for sound, that runs in sync next to the celluloid used for film.
+It was eventually replaced by celluloid prepared for sound, which runs in sync next to the celluloid used for the film.

-This new invention was groundbreaking, despite it’s issues (the original sound and camera equipment was so loud it had to be kept in it’s own soundproof room), and started a new wave of cinema – the Talkies.
-Films like The Jazz Singer and Don Juan are excellent examples of early sound production in cinema, and Singin’ in the Rain funnily gives some examples of the problems sound produced in filmmaking.
+This new invention was groundbreaking, despite its issues, and started a new wave of cinema – the Talkies.
+Films like The Jazz Singer and Don Juan are excellent examples of early sound production in cinema, and Singin’ in the Rain funnily gives some examples of the problems produced in filmmaking.
 Genres morphed; comedies started to have spoken jokes, musicals blossomed, and drama gained depth.
 It developed further and further, reaching the giant soundscapes we expect from blockbusters today.